 “All my work is about an attempt for dialogue; a dialogue between the cello and a site, a text, an image, a movement, a space.
 All my work as a composer and performer is concerned with this dialogue.”

 Maja Bugge is a Norwegian cellist, composer and cello teacher based in Lancaster, UK.
-Since 1998 she has created a large body of work both as a solo artist and in collaboration with others for a number of organisations and companies that include Lancaster Institute of Contemporary Art (LICA), Oslo Moderne Teater, the National Theatre Oslo, Beaivvas Theater, NING, Katma Productions and Opera Omnia.
+Since 1998 she has created a large body of work both as a solo artist and in collaboration with others.
+Her works has been commissioned by Manchester Jazz festival, Lancaster Arts, Full of Noises, the National Theatre Oslo and Jazz North.

-She has a particular interest in devising work with and for children and young people, and also teaches the cello to pupils of all ages and abilities.
-She has won several prizes and scholarships, including The Cultural Rucksack Norway’s best performance in 2010 for Usynlig.
-In 2016/17 she is a Jazz North ambassador as a solo performer.
+She has a particular interest in devising work with and for children and young people, and has won several prizes and scholarships, including MJF Hothouse (2018), Jazz Norths Northern Line (2016) and The Cultural Rucksack Norway’s best performance for Usynlig (2010).

 “This is a fantastic project and a new and innovative way of presenting art and science.”
 On Ballad of a changing World